Confederate symbols of Civil War divide U.S. 150 years on

 BIRMINGHAM, Ala.
 More and more voices across the U.S. South called for banishing the banner of the pro-slavery Confederacy on Wednesday in a fast-growing movement that adds new emotion and tensions to a year of soul-searching over race in America.

-From Alabama to Mississippi, Louisiana to Tennessee and beyond, politicians distanced themselves from flags and statues memorializing southern heroes of the 1861-65 Civil War.
+From Alabama to Mississippi, Louisiana to Tennessee and beyond the South, politicians distanced themselves from Confederate flags and monuments memorializing southern heroes of the 1861-65 War Between the States.

 Alabama's governor ordered the Confederate flag and three other flags of the Confederacy removed from the grounds of the state's Capitol in Montgomery, a historically significant city in America's civil rights movement where Martin Luther King Jr. led protests in the 1950s.

-"This is the right thing to do," said Alabama Governor Robert Bentley, a Republican.
+"This is the right thing to do," said Alabama Governor Robert Bentley.

-Among those applauding was Jerri Haslem, 51, who grew up in Birmingham, Alabama, and remembers as a child being called a racial slur by a boy wearing a Confederate T-shirt.

-"That symbol, the flag, is hurtful for so many people of color.
-If you're not a person of color, you might not understand that," she said.
-"Now, let us have a conversion with whites and others so we can heal."

-In Mississippi, Republican Senator Roger Wicker said his state's flag, which features a Confederate battle emblem in its upper left corner, should be replaced with one that is more unifying.
-Republican Governor Phil Bryant, however, said he does not favor changing the flag, noting voters approved keeping it in a 2001 referendum by a 2-1 margin.
+In Mississippi, Senator Roger Wicker said his state's flag, which features a Confederate battle emblem in its upper left corner, should be replaced with one that is more unifying.
+Republican Governor Phil Bryant said he does not favor changing the flag, noting voters approved keeping it in 2001 by a 2-1 margin.

-Weighing in on a debate that has swept the American South since the massacre of nine blacks in a South Carolina church last week by a suspected white gunman, Wicker said Mississippi's flag should be put in a museum and replaced.
+Weighing in on a debate that has swept the American South since the massacre of nine blacks in a South Carolina church last week by a suspected white gunman, Wicker said Mississippi's flag should be put in a museum and replaced - a comment that was echoed by Mississippi Republican Senator Thad Cochran.

-Suspected gunman Dylann Roof posed for numerous photos with the Confederate flag and sitting on the hood of a car with a Confederate flag on its license plates.
-He also derided blacks in a manifesto attributed to him.
-The shooting at the historically black Emanuel African Methodist Episcopal Church has been followed quickly by a nationwide movement to eradicate symbols of the Confederacy from public spaces, license plates, retail stores and Internet sites.
+"We should look for unity and not divisiveness in the symbols of our state," Cochran said in a statement.

+The shooting at the historically black Emanuel African Methodist Episcopal Church has spawned a nationwide movement to eradicate symbols of the Confederacy from public spaces, license plates, retail stores and some Internet sites.

 “There is a new national consensus that is building with great speed,” said Donald Jones, a University of Miami constitutional law professor who specializes in civil rights.
 “It’s like the ice breaking.
 What we are witnessing is a melt.”

-The debate underlines continuing divisions over a flag seen in the South as a source of pride and as a remembrance of its soldiers killed in the Civil War.
+The debate underlines continuing divisions over a flag seen in the South as a source of pride and as a remembrance of Confederate soldiers killed in America's Civil War.
 Others see it as a symbol of oppression and of a dark chapter in American history that saw 11 rebelling Confederate states fight to keep blacks enslaved.

 "IT IS DIVISIVE"